 The GoldenEar Triton Two+ ($5,500 per pair) is a little bit more expensive, but still in the same ballpark pricewise as the MartinLogans.
 It features a similar tweeter to the MartinLogan Motion XT series, which GoldenEar calls a “High-Velocity Folded Ribbon” (HVFR) Tweeter.
 What makes this speaker interesting is that it features seven total drivers (the HVFR tweeter, two 4.5-inch mid/bass drivers, two 5-by-9-inch subwoofers, and two 7-by-10-inch planar infrasonic bass radiators.
 With all of this, the company reports a frequency response of 16 Hz to 35 kHz, which on paper at least is fantastic.

 RBH Speakers from just outside Salt Lake City makes some of the most under-the-radar good audiophile speakers on the market today and many of them come with AMT tweeters just as these MartinLogans do, making them a good comparison.
-Eric Forst just completed a soon-to-be published review of the RBH 6500-SF, which is a comparably priced and similarly sized floorstanding speaker but lacks the AMT tweeter in that configuration, although there is a configuration with the AMT for a little bit more money.
+Eric Forst just completed a soon-to-be published review of the RBH 6500-SF (read the review), which is a comparably priced and similarly sized floorstanding speaker but lacks the AMT tweeter in that configuration, although there is a configuration with the AMT for a little bit more money.
 While the MartinLogan’s dynamics are excellent, I hear the RBHs are just as good if not even a little more visceral.

 Final Thoughts on the MartinLogan Motion XT F100 Speakers

 One of the worst parts about reviewing products is that after you’re done, the goodies often need to go back to wherever they came from.
-The MartinLogan Motion XT F100 Speakers are among those products I have truly enjoyed getting to use, and it may have even left be putting off doing this review a week or two just to avoid having to send the speakers back.
+The MartinLogan Motion XT F100 speakers (buy at Crutchfield) are among those products I have truly enjoyed getting to use, and it may have even left be putting off doing this review a week or two just to avoid having to send the speakers back.
 They’re simply fantastic speakers that I expect nearly any audiophile would enjoy and love having in their home.

 The XT F100 speakers were able to articulate the full spectrum of sound beautifully from very low bass to an open and gorgeous high end.
 My biggest concern when I initially received these was what would they sound like when you were not directly in front of them.
 Let me tell you while they sound their best in the sweet-spot listening position, they are still quite enjoyable from nearly anywhere in my midsized listen room.
 I know my girlfriend was initially concerned about the size of these speakers when they first arrived, but once I had them set up in my home and she had a listen, she won’t be looking forward to seeing them depart either.
 The MartinLogan Motion XT F100 speakers have won us both over with a best-of-all-worlds value proposition that delivers at basically every audiophile speaker level.